 A salary minimum has also been proposed.
 By requiring a minimum compensation of $150,00 or $200,000 annually, the USCIS can put a stop to frivolous filing for underpaid managers.
 This has also been a solution suggested to prevent H-1B fraud.

 Some even argue for a removal of the EB-1C designation altogether, stating that it is a high-level green card that is based on position rather than merit.

 Lastly, petitions are calling for the requirement of 1 year of overseas work as a manager or executive to be removed.
 This is because it does not impact the outsourcing firms that hire overseas to begin with and instead it puts those that have been working in the U.S. at a disadvantage.

 Keep in mind that these are mere suggestions and, as of this post, no motion has been made by any governmental department to act on any of these ideas.
 If you are unsure about your position or involvement with EB-1C abuse, your immigration attorney can help you better understand your case.

 How VisaNation Law Group Immigration Attorneys Can Help

 If you read this post and realize that you have been a part of or a victim of EB-1C abuse, it’s time to start doing things the right way.
 Having an expert examine your case and advise you on the best course of action can help you avoid consequence and to legitimately acquire your green card.

-To get in touch with one of our attorneys, you can fill out our contact form and schedule your consultation today.
+To get in touch with a VisaNation Law Group attorney, you can fill out our contact form and schedule a consultation today.